TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 23/Ezekiel 23.41.md

 ---

-and sit upon a stately bed, with a table prepared before it, whereupon thou didst set mine incense and mine oil.
+and sit on a stately bed, with a table prepared before it, whereupon you set my incense and my oil.